sarumaj/kagi-proxy/README.md

 # kagi-proxy

-Proxy service for [kagi.com](https://kagi.com). [kagi.com](https://kagi.com) offers a **search engine** as payware which is less vigilantly subjected to questionable SEO practices.
+Proxy service for [© kagi.com](https://kagi.com). © Kagi offers a **search engine** as payware which is less vigilantly subjected to questionable SEO practices.
 Furthermore, it offers **AI assistant** service.
 The **AI assistant** ships most recent available GPT solutions under one subscription, e.g.:

 - Anthropic: _Claude 3.5 Sonnet_
 - OpenAI: _GPT 4o_
 - Google: _Gemini Pro_
 - Meta: _Llama 3_

+Refer to [help.kagi.com](https://help.kagi.com) for more information.

 The subscription is around 25$ each month for both the unlimited search engine and AI assistant services.
 Family plan is provided as well, whereas the fee rounds up to 20$ base rate + 15$ for each member per month.
-I wrote a simple proxy service to make my personal [kagi.com](https://kagi.com) subscription shareable with my family only.
+More about pricing their official site: [kagi.com/pricing](https://kagi.com/pricing).
+I wrote a simple proxy service to make my personal © Kagi subscription shareable with my family only.
 I provide a reversed proxy behind TLS, basic authentication scheme, CSRF and DDoS protection by employing request throttling.
 I interfere with the kagi.com interface via DOM content mutation observation and JS injection to provide a seamless user experience.

 Proxy is exposed behind [kagi.sarumaj.com](https://kagi.sarumaj.com):